 The receiver of the initial message concerning a special situation needs to quickly disseminate the message among their shift team, particularly to the shift supervision.
-3-part communication is necessary to verify that the received message is correct and any requested action is accurately heard and recorded.
+Consistent with NERC standard COM-002, Operating Personnel Communications Protocols, 3-part communication is necessary to verify that the received message is correct and any requested action is accurately heard and recorded.
 Any questions regarding the message or requested action should be immediately raised with the requester.
 Reference to this protocol may be necessary.
 Accurate logging is important to assure that actions that were requested for later investigation.
 (Inevitably, these special situations are of such a magnitude that post-event investigations are the norm in both the nuclear and transmission businesses.)